Vegan Oat Flour Pancakes (No Banana)

 These gluten-free and vegan oat flour pancakes are light, fluffy and made with just a few simple ingredients.
-No banana needed!
+You’ll love these thick and fluffy pancakes for an easy breakfast you can make in 15 minutes.
+No white flour or banana needed!

 Stack of thick and fluffy oat flour pancakes topped with sliced figs on a small plate.